hieuvp/learning-kubernetes/05-helm/README.md

 ├── README.md           # A human-readable README file
-├── values.yaml         # The default configuration values for this chart ├── values.schema.json  # A JSON Schema for imposing a structure on the values.yaml file ├── charts/             # A directory containing any charts upon which this chart depends.
-├── crds/               # Custom Resource Definitions
-├── templates/          # A directory of templates that, when combined with values,
+├── values.yaml         # The default configuration values for this chart ├── values.schema.json  # A JSON Schema for imposing a structure on the values.yaml file ├── charts/             # A directory containing any charts upon which this chart depends ├── crds/               # Custom Resource Definitions ├── templates/          # A directory of templates that, when combined with values,
 |                       # will generate valid Kubernetes manifest files